SofaComplianceRobotics/Emio.demo_sensing/README.md

 We can then use Emio as a joystick and ROS2 to control a turtle in the [TurtleSim](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.html) simulation environment, or another Emio robot!

 ![Emio in simulation](data/images/emio-sensing.png)

+**Note**: The legs used in these demos are not distributed with Emio.
+You can find the files to print them yourself in the _data/meshes/legs/_ folder.
+**Instructions to print the legs**: Emio's legs (and gripper) are printed using TPU [filament](https://shop3d.ca/collections/flexible-filaments-tpu/products/bambu-lab-tpu-hf-1-75mm-1kg) with a Bambu Lab A1.
+Deactivate the AMS option on the Bambu Lab.
+For the infill, we recommend a 100% concentric pattern.
+You'll also get better results if you use a 0.6mm nozzle.